Brazil nuts are so full of micronutrients, eating a single one can deliver real metabolic health benefits.

 - Trail mix: Combine 1 cup Brazil nuts, 1 cup almonds, ¼ cup pumpkin seeds, a handful of goji berries, some toasted coconut flakes, and dried pineapple.

 - Pesto: Use coarsely chopped Brazil nuts instead of the traditional pine nuts in your favorite pesto recipe.

-- Nut butter: Give homemade almond butter a nutritional boost by incorporating ¼ cup Brazil nuts.
+- Nut butter: Give homemade almond butter or cashew butter a nutritional boost by incorporating ¼ cup Brazil nuts.

 - Brownies, cookies, or muffins: Use chopped Brazil nuts in any recipe that calls for chopped nuts.

 - Toppings for vegetables or salads: Sprinkle chopped Brazil nuts on cooked green beans or spinach salad for a crunchy topping.